H&T Presspart and Cohero Health Launch the eMDI, the First Market-Ready, Fully-Connected Metered Dose Inhaler to Optimize care of Asthma and COPD

 Adherence to preventer (controller) inhalers is vital to improve quality of life, control symptoms and prevent attacks, which are responsible for 3.25 million deaths globally every year[i],[ii], and represent a significant burden for healthcare systems.[iii],[iv] Yet fewer than 50% of patients take their preventer medication as prescribed[v], leading to poor symptom management, hospitalizations, avoidable deaths and spiraling healthcare costs.[vi],[vii]

-The H&T Presspart eMDI is the result of a multi-year development between H&T Presspart, the world’s leading manufacturer of MDI devices, and Cohero Health, a digital health company that has established leading connected health tools and technologies to empower respiratory patients and improve care through smart mobile devices.
-It is an evolution of existing inhaler technology, and closely mirrors the design and compact size of existing MDI devices, making it as easy as possible for patients to adopt, and minimizing scale-up costs and time to market for pharmaceutical manufacturers.
+The H&T Presspart eMDI is the result of a multi-year development between H&T Presspart, the world’s leading manufacturer of MDI components, and Cohero Health, a digital health company that has established leading connected health tools and technologies to empower respiratory patients and improve care through smart mobile devices.
+It is an evolution of existing inhaler technology, and closely mirrors the design and compact size of existing metered-dose inhalers, making it as easy as possible for patients to adopt, and minimizing scale-up costs and time to market for pharmaceutical manufacturers.

 “We already have effective medicines for asthma and COPD.
 But we can only improve and save lives in the face of rising healthcare costs if we find new ways to ensure that patients get the right dose at the right time every time,” said Dr Caralee Caplan-Shaw, Assistant Professor, Co-Director of a New York City Pulmonary Clinic.